Loading...

 A real estate investment is generally considered one of the most stable investments.
 I find farmland to be a particularly attractive investment because:

-Because of farmland crowdfunding platforms such as AcreTrader and FarmTogether, farmland investments are now accessible to more people like me who have smaller amounts to invest.
-Those whose incomes are above $200,000 and have at least $10,000 to invest over the long term can qualify.
+Because of farmland crowdfunding platforms such as AcreTrader and FarmTogether, farmland investments are now accessible to more people like me with smaller amounts to invest.
+Those with incomes above $200,000 and at least $10,000 to invest over the long term can qualify.

 Farmland investments provide passive income through harvests and rental income.
-They also tend to provide long-term capital appreciation and provide a nice nest egg when sold.
+They also tend to provide long-term capital appreciation and, when sold, a nice nest egg.

 Both AcreTrader and FarmTogether are well-established companies.
 They have excellent management teams that understand financial markets and agriculture.